 - Covid triggered a new wave of mortgage delinquencies.
-But due to foreclosure moratoria, the foreclosure rate actually fell to an all-time low.
-As foreclosure moratorium expires in Jan 2022, some uptick in foreclosures is expected but - house prices have risen a lot, restoring home equity so that defaulting borrowers can simply sell the property and pay off the mortgage - GSEs and banks have gotten much better at pro-active loan modifications.
+But due to foreclosure moratoria (forbearance), the foreclosure rate actually fell to an all-time low.
+As foreclosure moratorium expired in Jan 2022, some uptick in foreclosures was expected but - house prices rose a lot, boosting home equity.
+Struggling borrowers can simply sell the property and pay off the mortgage - GSEs and banks have gotten much better at pro-active loan modifications.